RemiPelloux/Sniper/docs/current_sprint.md

 -   **New Features**: Initial documentation for key components created, test coverage enhanced.
 -   **Testing Progress**:
     -   Added test for `add_tool` command following correct custom tool YAML format
+    -   Added test for `remove_tool` command with proper validation of success and failure cases
+    -   Added test for `categories` command to ensure proper listing of tool categories
+    -   Added test for `check_updates` command to verify update functionality
     -   Fixed test formatting and documentation for clarity
     -   Prioritized list of low-coverage modules for future test implementation
     -   Improved test structure for future testing